Communicative Disorders (MS)

 The comprehensive examinations/defense must be completed at least five weeks prior to the completion of the student's graduate program.
 The student is responsible for becoming familiar with the consequences of failure on the written examinations.
 This information is available in the student academic policy manual.

 The American Speech-Language-Hearing Association requires a minimum of 400 clock hours of supervised clinical practicum in speech-language pathology to be eligible for certification; 325 hours at the Graduate level.
 All students must have had 25 hours of observation.
 If these hours were obtained at the undergraduate level, they are not repeated.

 Certain prerequisites and standards apply to the clinical practicum component of the program, including minimum coursework requirements, mandatory readings, observations, case report formats, and grading criteria.
 This information is available in the program office and it is the student's responsibility to become acquainted with these requirements prior to enrolling in clinical practicum.

 Falling below a 3.0 GPA in practicum for two consecutive semesters may result in a recommended dismissal from the program.
-Practicum assignments are made at the faculty's discretion.
-All practicum work done outside of the main program must be given prior approval by the clinical director.
+Practicum assignments are made at the discretion of the faculty.

 The application deadline for the fall semester is always the preceding February 1st.

 The Preparatory Phase and the Core Phase share the following admission criteria and application process, including the application form.

 - Graduate application

 - Minimum undergraduate cumulative GPA of at least 3.0 (on a 4.0 scale)

 - Completion of the GRE (Graduate Record Exam) is not currently required.